aiven/aiven-docs/docs/products/clickhouse/howto/load-dataset.md

 --secure
 ```

-Once you\'re connected, you can run queries from within the ClickHouse
+Once you're connected, you can run queries from within the ClickHouse
 client.

 ## Create tables